OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 - **Insert default gist**: a button that invokes a function

-### Add the message compose command surface extension point
+### Add a new extension point to the manifest

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
 Above this line, insert the following XML markup.
 Note the following about this markup:

-- The `ExtensionPoint` with `xsi:type="MessageComposeCommandSurface"` indicates that we're defining buttons to add to the message compose window.
+- The `ExtensionPoint` with `xsi:type="MessageComposeCommandSurface"` indicates that you're defining buttons to add to the message compose window.

-- By using an `OfficeTab` element with `id="TabDefault"`, we're indicating we want to add our buttons to the default tab on the ribbon.
+- By using an `OfficeTab` element with `id="TabDefault"`, you're indicating you want to add the buttons to the default tab on the ribbon.

-- The `Group` element defines the grouping for our buttons, with a label set by the `groupLabel` resource.
+- The `Group` element defines the grouping for the new buttons, with a label set by the `groupLabel` resource.

 - The first `Control` element contains an `Action` element with `xsi:type="ShowTaskPane"`, so this button will open a task pane.